UTS-eResearch/pbsweb/INSTALL.md

 ## Software Required

-* PBS Professional commercial or open source
+* PBS Professional commercial or open source.
+We are using version 19.2.6.
   You will need the file `pbs_ifl.h` from your PBS installation.
 * gcc + its dependencies
 * openssl-devel + its dependencies
 * SWIG - Software Wrapper and Interface Generator
 * Python development packages (python2-devel)
-* Python virtual environment with:
+* Python 2.7 virtual environment with:
   - bottle==0.12.13         Bottle micro web framework
   - Jinja2==2.10            Jinja2 templating engine
   - MarkupSafe==1.1.0       Dependency of Jinja2